sameersdeshpande/iOS_application_development/README.md

-##Mobile Application Development Course
+# Mobile Application Development Course

-This repo contains all the assignments and submissions made to the course Smartphone based application development.
+This repository contains all assignments and submissions for the course on smartphone-based application development.
+It includes programs and code related to Swift and UIKit.

-This repo has the programs/code related to swift, UIkit.
-Tech stack used: Swift, Xcode, Firebase
+## Tech Stack
+- **Programming Language:** Swift
+- **Development Environment:** Xcode
+- **Backend Services:** Firebase

+Feel free to explore the code and examples provided in this repository!